 I let my 4 year old squirt a bunch of paint and colors on top of the shaving cream.
 What a great grip strength workout!

-They’ll want a good amount of colors to use.
+You’ll want a good amount of colors to use.
+I went with all our “Valentine’s day” colors.

 Step 3: Stir gently with a wooden skewer

-Let your kiddo GENTLY swipe through the shaving cream, back and forth, making a beautiful design.
+Let your child GENTLY swipe through the shaving cream, back and forth, making a beautiful design.

 It’s not about stirring, just gliding the stick through the paint and shaving cream.